Your beliefs and attitude toward your and your team’s response to change directly affect your organizational change outcomes.

-A readiness mindset is grounded in the belief that all of us are built for change.
+A readiness mindsettm is grounded in the belief that all of us are built for change.
 We will move toward something new or different if we believe change is needed, feel prepared, capable, and supported.

-When we adopt a readiness mindset, we make time to understand the normal human response to change.
+When we adopt a readiness mindsettm, we make time to understand the normal human response to change.
 We explore the reactions, questions, and behaviours with curiosity and the opportunity to prepare and support our team through the change process.

 Because they hear the reactions from a readiness perspective, they ask different questions.
 As a result, they elicit a completely different response from those who need to do the heavy lifting to achieve the new environment.

-When you approach change with a readiness mindset, those same comments or questions are not negative or positive; they are simply information.
+When you approach change with a readiness mindsettm, those same comments or questions are not negative or positive; they are simply information.
 The statements and questions give you insight into your team’s understanding, knowledge, previous history, and preparedness.

-Learning to cultivate a readiness mindset when enabling change in your organization doesn’t mean everyone will accept every change you initiate—we are not built that way as humans.
+Learning to cultivate a readiness mindsettm when enabling change in your organization doesn’t mean everyone will accept every change you initiate—we are not built that way as humans.
 But it will lead to engaged employees, higher levels of adoption, a greater return on investment, and increased capability to handle future changes.

 Where there is readiness, resistance can’t exist.